 Xanax (generic name alprazolam) is a legal drug that is commonly prescribed by physicians for the treatment of panic and anxiety disorders.
 Although it’s medically beneficial, it also carries a high risk of addiction if misused.

-Xanax Abuse and Addiction
+Recognizing Xanax Addiction

-At True Recovery, we help our clients recover from Xanax addiction by offering an intensive outpatient treatment program (IOP) and access to comfortable and safe structured sober living environments.
+At True Recovery, we help you recover from Xanax addiction by offering an intensive outpatient treatment program (IOP), extended care rehab programs, and access to comfortable and safe structured sober living environments.
 We’ll customize your treatment plan to ensure that you are getting the best care for your needs.
 For many of our clients, a major part of their treatment involves discussing what they want to accomplish in life and helping them set goals and build skills to make their dreams a reality.

-In addition, we also provide addiction counseling and group sessions that are led by our highly trained staff.
+In addition, we provide addiction counseling and group sessions led by our highly-trained staff.
 We accept private insurance plans and provide services to individuals who are new or returning following a relapse.
 Call today and discover how we offer top-quality care to our clients.